 No balance billing: As indicated in section 180 below, an enrollee is responsible for paying non-contracted providers only the plan-allowed cost-sharing for covered services.
-The MAO, not the enrollee, is obligated to pay balance billing when it is allowed under

-Medicare rules.
-Furthermore, if an enrollee inadvertently paid balance billing, the MAO must refund the balance billing amount to the enrollee.
+The MAO, not the enrollee, is obligated to pay balance billing when it is allowed under Medicare rules.
+Furthermore, if an enrollee inadvertently paid balance billing which is the plan's responsibility, the MAO must refund the balance billing amount to the enrollee.